ustasb/docker-rails-template/README.md

 processing.
 A Redis container is linked to enable Sidekiq to work.
 Once the app is started, Sidekiq provides a monitoring tool at `/sidekiq`.

-To start Sidekiq and process jobs: `bundle exec sidekiq`
+To start Sidekiq and process jobs: `bin/sidekiq`

 ## Testing